 — PSILLI AMMOS —

-Two taverns (Stefanakos and Manolis) set-up shop every summer on its shores.
-We slumped into the balcony of Sefanakos overlooking the Aegean, tucking into a traditional taverna menu of rooster pasta, moussaka, pork tiganites (cubes of fried pork), and perfectly-fried fries.
-Post-meal, you can whisk away fresh orange juice (and ice-cold vodka tonics) from the restaurant-bar to the beach as often as you like.
-It’s a convenient set-up for everyone.
+Two tavernas (Stefanakos and Manolis) set-up shop every summer for the happy convenience of beach-goers.
+Finding a prized spot on the balcony of Sefanakos overlooking the Aegean, we tucked into a traditional taverna menu of rooster pasta, moussaka, pork tiganites (cubes of fried pork), and perfectly-fried fries.
+Post-meal, you can whisk fresh orange juice (and ice-cold vodka tonics) from the restaurant-bar to the beach as often as you like.
+It’s a handy set-up for everyone.

 — AGIOS IOANNIS —